POTENTIAL SAVED EMISSIONS

-• Emissions from the extraction of materials
+- Emissions generated by the extraction of materials used in products

 The study has not taken into consideration:

-Through secondhand trade two sources of new emissions can be avoided:
+Through second-hand trade two sources of new emissions can be avoided:

-• the production of a new car
+- The production of a new car and its materials

-• the waste treatment of a car
+- The waste management of a car

 Reuse rate of cars:

-Factors included in calculation:
+Factors included in the calculation:

 Calculation of reuse rate:

-The Swedish secondhand site Blocket has chosen not allow sale of refrigerators and freezers older than 10 years since a new appliance is better for the environment compared to a used.
+Old refrigerators and freezers contain dangerous substances (in refrigerators CFCs) and consume more energy (approx. 40 percent more).
+The Swedish secondhand site Blocket has chosen not to allow the sale of refrigerators and freezers older than 10 years since a new appliance is better for the environment compared to a used.
 Users are instead encouraged to deposit such items at environmentally responsible waste deposits for electronics.